ziqizhang/sti/README.md

 This project provides implementation of several semantic table interpretation algorithms, including: [TO ADD]. **However, due to many things out of our control (e.g., use of in-house software in original works, different versions of knowledge bases), please note that we cannot guarantee identical replication of the original systems or reproduction of experiment results.**

+### ACKNOWLEDGEMENT
+Part of this work was funded by the EPSRC project LODIE - Linked Open Data for Information Extraction, EP/ J019488/1.

 ### LICENCE
 Apache 2.0